PyCon/pycon2019/README.rst

 Built by the Python Community atop the Django web framework.

-Rather than use this as the basis for your conference site directly, you should instead look at https://github.com/pinax/symposion which was designed for reuse.
+Rather than use this as the basis for your conference site directly, you should instead, look at https://github.com/pinax/symposion which was designed for reuse.

 PyCon 2019 is built on top of Pinax Symposion but may have customizations that will just make things more difficult for you.